Exclusive township for dairy farmers to come up in Kota | Science-Environment

 Exclusive township for dairy farmers to come up in Kota

-An exclusive township for dairy farmers is set to come up in this city of Rajasthan with 738 houses, fodder stores and a single cattle shade capable to accommodate at least 28 cattle.
+An exclusive township for dairy farmers is set to come up in the city with 738 houses, fodder stores and cattle sheds.
+Special arrangements of heavy and loading vehicles will also be made by the Kota Urban Infrastructure Trust for the shifting of household items of the farmers to the township, he added.

 - Country: